IDunion/OpenIDIDComm/README.md

 # OpenIDIDComm

 The [OpenID4VCI](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html) and [OpenID4VP](https://openid.github.io/OpenID4VP/openid-4-verifiable-presentations-wg-draft.html) specifications define protocols for issuance and verification of Verifiable Credentials between Issuer, Wallet, and Verifier extending the commonly used [OAuth 2.0](https://datatracker.ietf.org/doc/html/rfc6749) protocol.
 Currently the two OpenID4VCI/VP-Protocols are missing a feature to enable future communication between the involved parties.
 To add this feature to the OpenID4VCI/VP-Protocols we want to utilize [DIDComm](https://identity.foundation/didcomm-messaging/spec/), a transport agnostic messaging protocol based on Decentralized Identifiers (DIDs).
 Therefore, the goal of this work is to write an extension for the two OpenID4VCI/VP-Protocols that additionally allows the creation of a DIDComm channel for future communication.
+This repo should function as a proof of concept.
+Explicitly, it is no final product.

 # Onboarding